mlehner616/puppet-bash/README.markdown

 # bash_history #

 This is the bash history module.
-Its sole purpose to add additional history and time stamps to the bash logs.
+Its sole purpose is to add additional history and time stamps to the bash logs.

 ###Tested on